MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-teams-sharepoint-experiences.md

 search.appverid:
 - SPO160
 - MET150
-description: "Manage settings and permissions when SharePoint and Teams are integrated"
+description: Manage settings and permissions when SharePoint and Teams are integrated
 ---
 # Manage settings and permissions when SharePoint and Teams are integrated"
 In this article, learn how to manage settings and permissions when Teams and SharePoint are integrated together.
 Learn more about [integrations between SharePoint and Teams, basic terminology, and structure.](teams-connected-sites.md)